How a distress message led to finding 11 children in 'filthy' compound

 The compound included a 150-foot tunnel and a ladder that led out into a neighboring property.

-As a result of the raid, authorities arrested Wahhaj and another male, Lucas Morton.
+As a result of the raid, authorities arrested Wahhaj and another male, Lucas Morton, 40.
 Morton was charged with harboring a fugitive and Wahhaj was booked on his no bond warrant for child abduction in Georgia.

 His son, however, was not found at the site with the other children and remained missing Monday.

+Morton refused to provide information about the child's whereabouts, according to a criminal complaint filed in Magistrate Court in Taos County.

-Authorities also said they found five loaded 30-round magazines and four loaded pistols, along with ammo.
-The trailer that was used was buried into the ground and lacked running water, plumbing and electricity.
+Authorities said they found five loaded 30-round magazines and four loaded pistols, along with ammo.
+The camper trailer that was used was partially buried into the ground and lacked running water, plumbing and electricity.

 Also arrested were three women — Jany Leveille, 35; Hujrah Wahhaj, 38; and Subhannah Wahhaj, 35 — described as the mothers of the 11 children.
 The women's relationship to the men was not immediately clear.